Welcome to the Easy MTD help.

 Accessing

-Account information is accessed on the Account Information page (see fig. below) which is opened by clicking the Account Information option on the Value Added Tax menu, or the Account Information link on the Welcome page or the Value Added Tax page.
+Account information is accessed on the Account Information page (see figure below) which is opened by clicking the Account Information option on the Value Added Tax menu, or the Account Information link in the Welcome section or the Value Added Tax section.

 Fig. Account Information page

-On the Account Information page, click the Liabilities and Payments link to open the Liabilities and Payments page (see fig. below) where liabilities and payments appear.
+On the Account Information page, click the Liabilities and Payments link to open the Liabilities and Payments page (see figure below) where liabilities and payments appear.

 Fig. Liabilities and Payments page

-On the Account Information page, click the Penalties link to open the Penalties page (see fig. below) where late submission and late payment penalties appear.
+On the Account Information page, click the Penalties link to open the Penalties page (see figure below) where late submission and late payment penalties appear.

 Fig. Penalties page